The Logline

 Wounded Land (2022) tells the story of Ukraine’s winemakers, and their determination to continue with production amidst the terror and destruction of the Russian invasion.
 The film was received to wide acclaim and, in 2023, was the winner of the Grand Prix Award at Spain’s prestigious Most Wine International Festival.

 Yet their story does not end there.
 As the war drags on, winemakers face not only destruction of their lands but death of loved ones and the heartbreaking uncertainty of survival of their country and way of life.
-In 2024 we hope to begin production on Wounded Land 2.
-We will travel to southern Ukraine, the country’s most important wine region and site of some of the most devastating impacts of the war.
-Wounded Land 2 will chronicle the wide destruction of Ukraine’s vineyards, the efforts to rebuild, and the growing international interest in Ukrainian wines.
+In 2026, we hope to begin production on Wounded Land 2.

 The future and survival